Eric Green (cornerback): Arizona Cardinals

-Drafted in the 3rd round in 2005, Green played in 12 games and started 5.
+Drafted in the third round in 2005, Green played in 12 games and started five.
 He played in 15 games in 2006, starting 8, and leading with 13 defensed passes.
 He started the first 11 games of 2007 having 56 tackles, but on November 27 was placed on injured reserve with a groin injury.

 A restricted free agent in the 2008 offseason, Green signed his one-year, $2.017 million first-round tender offer on April 3, 2008.

 Miami Dolphins

 An unrestricted free agent after the 2008 season, Green signed with the Miami Dolphins on March 12, 2009.
 He was released on August 19.

 San Francisco 49ers

 Green signed with the San Francisco 49ers hours after being released by the Dolphins on August 19.

+NFL career statistics

 Personal life

 In January 2010, Green was named in a lawsuit that alleged he forcibly sodomized a transgender woman in early 2009 in Arizona.
 That lawsuit was dismissed.
 Green's attorney claim Green was never served.
 The plaintiff's attorney claims he was not served because the suit settled.
 In October 2010, the suit was re-filed in federal court claiming Green failed to make the first payment.
 The suit asks for $10 million.